Could your health benefit by losing weight?

-Here are 4 simple steps you can take to determine if your health would benefit by moderate (5%) weight loss.
+Here are 4 simple steps you can take to see if your health would benefit by losing weight.
+Even a moderate (5%) weight loss will improve your health, your physical appearance and even your confidence level.

 According to data from the National Health and Nutrition1 more than: